Create solutions.

 3) Prepares exercise scenarios, war plans, and orders to support exercises.

-4) Tests and evaluates computer simulation databases and ensures that simulations are accurately portraying military operations.
 5) support assessments input for exercise design, planning, preparation, execution, and after-action review of company through COCOM-level exercises.

 How Role will make an impact: